-across private equity, real estate, infrastructure, and credit on 4 continents serving local markets alongside our clients from KKR and employees in our own products1
+across private equity, real estate, infrastructure, and credit on 4 continents serving local markets alongside our clients from KKR and employees in our own products

-23 offices
+24 offices

-~\$28.1BN invested
+~\$27BN invested

-Note: All figures are as of 6/30/23 unless otherwise noted.
-Please see "Important Information" for important information" for important information regarding the calculation of AUM.
+Note: All figures are as of 9/30/23 unless otherwise noted.
+Please see "Important Information" for important information regarding the calculation of AUM.
 Please see "Important Information" for additional disclosure regarding KKR Capstone.
 KKR Capstone is an affiliate of KKR.
 (1) Includes investments /commitments made by KKR's balance sheet, KKR employees and other KKR associates, KKR Capstone and other affiliates.
 Investments made by current and former KKR employees and KKR Capstone are retained by those individuals personally.
 Includes unfunded commitments made by individuals.